ezabintangr/ezabintangr/readme.md

 ###

+<p align="left">Welcome to my GitHub profile!
+I'm Eza Bintang Ramadhan from Jember, Indonesia.
+I am a passionate Backend Engineer with a focus on building scalable and efficient systems.
+Here you can find some of the projects I have been working on, showcasing my skills and experience in backend development.
-<p align="left">I'm Eza Bintang Ramadhan from Jember, Indonesia<br><br>- 📚 I'm currently learning backend web development<br>- ⚡ In my free time I like to exercise coding, playing video games, and watching video streaming.</p>
+<br><br>- 📚 I'm currently learning backend web development<br>- ⚡ In my free time I like to exercise coding, playing video games, and watching video streaming.</p>

 ###